May 19, 2022

 • I like the close focusing distance as it's good for close-ups or distant framing options

 You will see I have a wooden bottom plate for my EM1 III.
-This is the best option for my MKII and like so many other options, it's fully compatible with the MKIII.
+This is the best option from my MKII and like so many other options, it's fully compatible with the MKIII.
 It's lightweight and extends the grip area just enough to make the camera and the 12-200mm lens a more comfortable combo.

 Olympus 12-200mm f3.5-6.3 - ISO200, f7.1, 1/160, FL 200mm.